-This is article one of a 2-part series about digital transformation.
-In the first article we look into the common reasons of digital transformation projects failure.
+Article one of the 2-part series about digital transformation looks into the common reasons for digital transformation project's failure.

-In lieu of the changes COVID-19 created economically, companies have to reconsider their approach to organisation and leadership.
-How does a company adapt to marketplace changes and at the same time, consider a radical shift in the workplace?
+In light of the geopolitical changes, companies must reconsider their organisation and leadership approach.
+How does a company adapt to marketplace changes and simultaneously consider a radical shift in the workplace?
 Technology is the frontier of enterprise today, therefore, business leaders need to look towards improving functionality through digital transformation.
 Finding solutions is possible but you need to know what to change.
 Your company could make or break if a strategy isn’t in place.

 More than 70% of Digital Transformation Projects Fail

 Change is not easy.
 However, in order to survive, you need to adapt to ever-fluctuating conditions.
 Society restructured unexpectedly due to the pandemic, beckoning business leaders to take quick action.
 Most companies are rebranding through adoption of digital technologies in order to meet demands from consumers and to scale their infrastructure within market volatility.
 However, before such a move is discussed, leaders need a new change management plan.
 If your company does not take a look at current infrastructure to see which services should be optimized, it will likely fail.

 Most companies would not suffer if they took the time and energy to fully apprehend what digital transformation means internally and externally.
 The lack of knowledge leads to haphazards.
 Preparation needs to be prioritized.

 If there is no clear communication between you and your teams, it will go nowhere.
 Given the fact everyone must be aware of the procedures affecting new working conditions, careful strategic planning is a must.
 Precisely, it is the nature of how we work together that is contingent upon success or failure once a plan is clear.